omadson/scikit-mlm/README.md

 ---

 \* the initial idea of this project is based on the [scikit-rvm](https://github.com/JamesRitchie/scikit-rvm) repo, of  [@JamesRitchie](https://github.com/JamesRitchie).
-The contributors acknowledge your help :heart:.
+The contributors acknowledge your help :heart:

 [1]: https://doi.org/10.1016/j.neucom.2014.11.073